-Oake Law Office was founded in 1988 and specializes in patent and intellectual property strategy and litigation.
+Oake Law Office, PLLC was founded in 1988 and specializes in patent and intellectual property strategy and litigation.
 The firm represents patent owners whose patents are being infringed and also those who believe they are being wrongly accused of patent infringement.
 Our experience and expertise includes representation on related matters as well, such as trademark, trade dress and trade secret law, and unfair trade practices.
 Our practice includes successfully representing litigants and applicants appearing before district courts, appellate courts, the United States Patent and Trademark Office, and the Trademark Trial and Appeal Board.

 Robert G. Oake, Jr. is a Registered Patent Attorney and Board Certified in Civil Trial Law by the National Board of Trial Advocacy.
 He holds two LL.M (Master of Law) Degrees, including an LL.M in Patent and Intellectual Property Law (with highest honors) from the George Washington University Law School in Washington, D.C.
 Robert served as lead trial and appellate counsel for Egyptian Goddess, Inc. in what has been called the most important design patent case in the last one hundred years.
 (Egyptian Goddess v.
 Swisa).
 He has tried to verdict as lead counsel cases involving design patents, utility patents, and trademarks, and has argued ten cases before the Federal Circuit Court of Appeals including the only en banc case involving design patents.

 Lead trial and appellate counsel for Mini Melts, Inc. in a "save the company" case against Dippin' Dots, Inc. Read about the case here: Cold Reality: It's a bitter Story about Sweets